Last modified January 29, 2024 by Shelly Wolfe

 Live activities

 Live activities present real-time information from your app, enabling users to monitor event or task progress.
 For more information, see the Apple developer documentation on Displaying live data with Live Activities.
-The SwrveSDK provides two tracking APIs: startTracking and resumeTracking.
+The SwrveSDK provides a single tracking API: registerLiveActivity which tracks push token updates and changes to live activity statuses.

 The SwrveSDK must be started prior to calling the Live Activities APIs.